 An opt-out request can be withdrawn later.
 That is, it is possible to opt back in to the UPC.
 This can be done at any time but only if infringement or revocation proceedings have not been started at any time in a national court.
 This includes any proceedings that were finished or withdrawn before the UPC came into effect.
 If a European patent (and any SPCs) is opted back in to the UPC, it is not then possible to opt-out again.
 In other words, it is only possible to opt-out once.

-WHAT IS THE UPC SUNRISE PERIOD?
+WHAT WAS THE UPC SUNRISE PERIOD?

 After the seven-year transitional period (which may be extended by up to a further seven years), all nationally validated European patents (and any SPCs) that have not been opted-out, must use the UPC.
 This will include any nationally validated European patents granted on applications filed after the expiry of the transitional period (and any SPCs based on them).